sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 	https://voms.grid.sara.nl:8443/vomses/

 If you receive an SSL authentication error, then try repeating the steps carefully as they come.
 If you managed to access the page above, your certificate is successfully installed!
-You may now proceed to apply for a VO membership
+You may now proceed to apply for a VO membership.

 .. topic:: See also: